-FSAG-CE is a Florida State financial aid grant program awarded for fall and spring semesters to Florida resident students who are working on their first work-force certificate, enrolled in a minimum of six credits in their program of study, have remaining need, maintain satisfactory academic progress, and meet other eligibility criterion as established by the State of Florida.
+FSAG-CE is a Florida State financial aid grant program awarded for fall and spring semesters to a Florida resident student who is working on their first work-force certificate, enrolled in a minimum of six credits in their program of study, has remaining need, maintains satisfactory academic progress, and meets other eligibility criterion as established by the State of Florida.
 Student awards are automatically made until the limited Florida State funds are depleted.